 Gastroenterologist

 Gastroenterologists specialise in conditions that affect the digestive system.
-They can diagnose and treat digestive conditions that may be contributing to your pain.
+They can diagnose and treat digestive conditions that may be causing pain.

 Sleep specialist